CuckooEXE/cuckooexe.github.io/_posts/2022-10-08-UltimateUpdate.md

-I was on a site browsing for wedding venues in Virginia (👀), and while on a site, my entire screen changed to one of the typical "Your {Internet Browser} is out of date.
+I was on a site browsing for wedding venues in Virginia (👀), and after scrolling down a page listing venues in Vienna, my entire screen changed to one of the typical "Your {Internet Browser} is out of date.
 Click here to update!".
-When I clicked the link to see what would happen, this led me down a rabbit hole!
+Curiosity got the best of me, I clicked the link, and this created a mini-investigation of some interesting malware!
 <!--more-->
-I thought it was pretty weird Thta I was served this ad in the first place, since I have uBlock Origin, and it's pretty good at preventing these sorts of ads.
+I thought it was pretty odd that I was served this ad in the first place, since I have uBlock Origin, which is pretty good at preventing these sorts of ads.
 Because I have no respect for my computer, I decided to YOLO it and click the "Download Update!" button.
 It downloaded a ZIP file named `Firefοx.106.63418.18456.9503fcf0.zip` from a JavaScript Blob (URL: `blob:null/06285e4d-82c0-4901-b6c3-f7d713a410a3`).
 This means I won't be able to re-download it, and unfortunately I navigated away from the page so I don't have the original.

 I repackaged the zip file into a 7Zip in this repo with the password `infected`.